 It is a way out for moisture.
-Moisture may get in certain weather.
-Weep screed stays in the bottom to make a passage for moisture.
+In certain weather, moisture may get inside.
+Weep screed stays in the bottom to make a passage of moisture.

 Between the raw lumber substrate and the metal and stucco will be a weatherproofing paper.
 It is water resistant but permeable to allow water to escape.

-Many regions of the United States and Canada have experimented with cement stucco and EIFS over foam with mixed results.
+Many regions of the United States and Canada have experimented with cement stucco and EIFS covered foam with mixed results.

 Some houses are built with EIFS, brick or masonry blocks as exterior cladding.

-Cement is plastered when metal matrix is capable of holding the layers.
+Cement is plastered when a metal matrix is capable of holding the layers.

 This is the very first coat.
 It is scratched enough for an abrasive surface so that the next coating sticks to it.

 The brown coat of cement is the next plastering step.
 This step levels out the surface.

 It is picked by assessing the former stucco components.
 The finishing layer should conform to the old structure.

 Commercially available caulking compounds are not suitable materials for patching hairline cracks.
 Because their consistency and texture is unlike that of stucco, they tend to weather differently, and attract more dirt; as a result, repairs made with caulking compounds may be highly visible, and unsightly.
 Corners, windows, doors, window and door frames, terminations next to roof, siding, soffit and other components all need proper caulk installation.